MicrosoftDocs/architecture-center/docs/anti-patterns/extraneous-fetching/load-testing.md

 ## Test Configuration

-The load test project included four webtests, each invoking an HTTP `GET` operation.
+The load test project included four web tests, each invoking an HTTP `GET` operation.

 The URLs used were: